 The AGW®-250 lens was developed to answer requests for even better infrared radiation protection while also reducing the light level perceived by the eye.

-Quartz workers must use a minimum Shade 8!
+Quartz workers must use a minimum of Shade 8!

-The AGW-250 filter is available in non-prescription (plano power), readers, single vision, and standard flat-top D28 bifocal prescription form.
+The AGW-250 filter is available in non-prescription (Plano power), readers, and single vision prescription forms.
+Readers are purchased through the single vision selection

 Thickness Advisory: This filter is thicker than normal lenses.
 In non-prescription form, it is approximately 5 mm thick.
 Single vision prescription adds at least 1 mm, bifocal prescription adds at least 2 mm.
 Shade 10 filters are 7 mm thick.

 Due to the extreme darkness of the filters, Shade 8 and 10 are available only in non-prescription form.

 Shade 8 and 10 are Custom Made and Not Returnable except for manufacturing defects.